Skip to main content

 Commissioned by B&NES Council to support primary and secondary students to engage positively in mainstream education

-We offer both support and challenge - helping young people set realistic goals around school attendance and engagement, and holding them accountable.
+By offering both support and challenge, helping to set realistic goals around school attendance and engagement, and holding them accountable, we consistently see positive outcomes for students.

 Positive impact of SAFS